 Choose the stovetop heat zone that matches the pot’s base to maximize efficiency, prevent damage to the handles, and make cleaning easier.
 For the same reason, make sure the flame doesn’t go up the sides of the pot when you are cooking on a gas stove.

-Most enamel on steel cookware products is oven safe up to 360° F – 500°F. Keep in mind that the lids, handles may be less heat tolerable than the bottom and sides of your pot.
+Most enamel on steel cookware products is oven safe up to 360° F – 500°F. Keep in mind that the handles of the lid may be less heat tolerable than the bottom and sides of your pot.
 You need to read the user manual carefully to find out how to use your cookware in the oven.

 Never leave your pot dry and empty on the hot stove.
 Don’t let liquids boil dry, as this will damage the coating.

 Although enamel-on-steel cookware is stick-resistant, occasional food sticking may occur, especially if you are using high heat.
 Another cause of sticking is food films, so make sure to clean the cookware thoroughly.
 Coating the cooking surface with a small amount of cooking oil or non-stick cooking spray helps to prevent sticking.

 Enamel-on-steel pots are great for cooking and serving soups, stews, spiced wine, spiced cider, steaming, and boiling pasta rice and beans, and so on.

 After you finish cooking, place the pot on a wooden cutting board, or on a trivet mat.
 Wear kitchen gloves when picking it up, as non-insulated handles get very hot to touch and can burn your hands.